On the model-based stochastic value gradient for continuous reinforcement learning: Preliminaries, notation, and background in reinforcement learning

-A Markov decision process (MDP) \citep{szepesvari2010algorithms,puterman2014markov} is a discrete-time stochastic control process in widespread use across robotics and industrial systems.
+A Markov decision process (MDP) \citep{szepesvari2010algorithms,puterman2014markov} is a discrete-time stochastic control process widely used in robotics and industrial systems.
 We represent an MDP as the tuple $(\gX, \gU, p, r)$, where $\gX$ is the \emph{state space}, $\gU$ is the \emph{control} or \emph{action space}, the \emph{transition dynamics} $p\defeq\Pr(x_{t+1}|x_t,u_t)$ capture the distribution over the next state $x_{t+1}$ given the current state $x_t$ and control $u_t$, $r: \gX\times\gU\rightarrow\R$ is the \emph{reward map}.
-We represent the termination criteria of the system with a \emph{termination map} $d: \gX\times \gU\rightarrow[0,1]$ that indicates the probability of the system terminating after executing $(x_t, u_t)$.
-We refer to the dynamics, rewards, and termination map as the \emph{world model} and consider MDPs with known \emph{and} unknown world models.
-We focus on MDPs with \emph{continuous} and \emph{real-valued} state spaces $\gX\defeq\R^m$ and \emph{bounded} control spaces $\gU\defeq[-1,1]^n$.
+The \emph{termination map} $d: \gX\times \gU\rightarrow[0,1]$ indicates the probability of the system terminating after executing $(x_t, u_t)$.
+We refer to the dynamics, rewards, and termination map as the \emph{world model}, \eg following \citet{ha2018worldmodels}, and consider MDPs with known \emph{and} unknown world models.
+We focus on MDPs with \emph{continuous} and \emph{real-valued} state spaces $\gX=\R^m$ and \emph{bounded} control spaces $\gU=[-1,1]^n$.
 We consider parameterized \emph{stochastic policies} $\pi_\theta(x_t) \defeq \Pr(u_t|x_t)$ that induce \emph{state} and \emph{state-control marginals} $\rho_t^\pi(\cdot)$ for each time step $t$, which can be constrained to start from an initial state $x_0$ as $\rho_t^\pi(\cdot | x_0)$.
 For finite-horizon non-discounted MDPs, the \emph{value} $V$ or \emph{action-conditional value} $Q$ of a policy $\pi$ is

 which may be extended to regularize the policy's entropy with some temperature $\alpha\geq 0$ as